The critical relationship between sales and stock

 When we split the 2 metrics, we decrease the actions and almost always end up missing sales and carrying too much stock.

-The Buying and Merchandising (B&M) teams should be reviewing performance against plan and the year every week, and adjusting their actions, their intake and their OTB as the situation changes.
+The Buying and Merchandising (B&M) teams should be reviewing performance against plan and the year every week, and adjusting their actions, their intake and their open-to-buy (OTB) as the situation changes.

-When OTB is set at the beginning of the buy phase for a season it is too static, it is not agile enough to adapt to the changing circumstances and the best results will not be delivered.
+When open-to-buy (OTB) is set at the beginning of the buy phase for a season it is too static, it is not agile enough to adapt to the changing circumstances and the best results will not be delivered.

 Accountability drives behaviour